adamdrucker/the-last-dream/README.md

 # The Last Dream

 ### Working files
-* some tests with object instatiation
+* some tests with object instantiation
 * several prototypes of the pyxis game

 ### the most recent version of pyxis doesn't work as intended